amosschann/travel_itinerary/README.md

+EXPO START
+click on the links provided / use it in the expo app

 LOCAL BUILD INSTALLATION INSTRUCTIONS
 1. install patch package - npm install -g patch-package
 2. ensure that patches folder is in the main dir